-to define the agent configuration settings.
+tab to define the agent

-after the connection is first established.
+to the device after the connection is first established.

 You can also specify that the portal automatically deploy trusted